2lambda123/forex/README.md

 # Target

 I am using a binary classification target (1 / 0) of whether or not the close price of the next candle is higher or lower than the close price of the current candle.
-I also calculated the log returns log(close n+1 / close n) that are used for summing calculating total returns later.
+I also calculated the log returns log(close n+1 / close n) that are used for calculating total returns later.

 | time | volume | open | high | low | close | log_returns | log_returns_shifted | target |
 |----------|--------|----------|----------|----------|----------|-------------|---------------------|--------|